 Avoid eating mindlessly

 We completely agree, in an age of excess, it takes all willpower to restrain the delectable spread that is often dangled in front of you.
 But there is a way of having your cake and eating it too.
 Explains Namita, “Learn the art of savouring food.
-If you eat slowly, you’ll savour your food and relish your meal.
+If you eat slowly, you’ll enjoy your food and relish your meal.
 Eating slowly not only helps to digest food better but also prevents overeating.”

 Make smart food choices

 Not having the right options is an excuse that you might have gotten away with some years back.
 But with the market having opened up (rather gone back to) wholesome and healthy alternatives, you just need to take that extra step that will really pay off in the long run.
-“Choose wholesome foods instead of fried, refined foods.
+“Choose wholesome foods instead of fried and refined foods.
 Be creative in your choices so that what you eat is tasty as well as low in calories,” shares Namita.

 Consume a snack before the party or get-togethers

 Let’s be realistic, when there is an array of delicious food being served to you, the chances of not reaching out for them are slim.
 The smart idea is to eat something prior so that you do not land up overindulging.
 “Good choices are veggies, fruits and whole grain cereals.
 This will help control your hunger pangs,” shares Namita.

 Think before you drink

 We are not telling you to give your favourite drink a complete miss, rather just apply a bit of a thought process before going for one.
 Namita says, “When you drink, know you are consuming empty calories.
 If you consume a drink or two, it is best to add some more exercise that day.”